Placement syntax: Placement delete

-This is why the pointer placement delete functions are defined as no-operations by the Standard C++ library.
+This is why the pointer placement delete functions are defined as no-operations by the standard library.
 Since the pointer placement new functions do not allocate any storage, there is no storage to be deallocated in the event of the object's constructor throwing an exception.

 If no matching placement delete function exists, no deallocation function is called in the event of an exception being thrown by a constructor within a placement new expression.
 There are also some (older) C++ implementations that do not support placement delete (which, like the exception-throwing allocator functions, were an addition made to C++ when it was standardized) at all.
 In both such situations, an exception being thrown by a constructor when allocating using a custom allocator will result in a memory leak.
 (In the case of the older C++ implementations, a memory leak will also occur with non-placement new expressions.)

 Security

 Placement new expressions are vulnerable to security exploits.
 In 2011, Kundu and Bertino demonstrated some of the exploits on placement new.
 Some of the attacks are buffer overflow attacks, object overflow, selective stackguard overriding, virtual pointer subterfuge, memory misalignment attacks.
 In 2015, GCC released a patch based on the findings in.